manhhoang/Programming-Is-Awesome/README.md

 - [Spring Boot](https://projects.spring.io/spring-boot/) - Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
 - [Dropwizard](http://www.dropwizard.io/) - Dropwizard is a Java framework for developing ops-friendly, high-performance, RESTful web services.
 - [Sparkjava](http://sparkjava.com/) - Spark Framework - Create web applications in Java rapidly.
 Spark is a micro web framework that lets you focus on writing your code, not boilerplate code.
+- [Gin](https://github.com/gin-gonic/gin) - Gin is a web framework written in Go (Golang).
+It features a martini-like API with much better performance, up to 40 times faster thanks to httprouter.

 ### Monitoring
 - [Ganglia](http://ganglia.info/) - Ganglia is a scalable distributed monitoring system for high-performance computing systems such as clusters and Grids.